7 Best Things to Do in San Francisco

 TIP: Although a reasonable price, try to find a sweet coupon like we did.
 Maybe even go by the USA Hostel on Post street and see if they have any?

 In Canada we don’t have too many major league or national sports teams (when compared to the U.S.) so as soon as I knew I was headed to San Francisco I started searching to see if there was a game I could go to.
 San Francisco has the 49ers which are an NFL team and the Giants for MLB.
-Nearby in Oakland you can watch the Raiders NFL team play or go to an Athletics MLB game and if neither of those sports are in season or have a home game than I am sure the San Jose Sharks NHL team in nearby San Jose will have something to entertain you.
+Nearby in Oakland you can go to an Athletics MLB game and if neither of those sports are in season or have a home game than I am sure the San Jose Sharks NHL team in nearby San Jose will have something to entertain you.

 While there I went to a Giants game with my cool new Giants hat (purchased in Chinatown) and had a great time.
 I wouldn’t call myself a big sports fan but it is definitely an experience you should have once in your life.